mrommel/Colony/README.md

 - release scout for exploration
 - booster: wind, telescope - more sight, canon, yields, more time (clock), magnet (collect coins in area) - incl 'shop' and detail screen - find them on the map
 - shark: up+down copied from left+right
-- click on mini map should focus
-- move unit on longclick
 - limit sight thru mountains
 - shipwreck animation
 - snow textures from wesnoth
 - mountain textures
-- add cities to minimap

 ## Maybe
 - collect wood with axemann
 - add beach-se-sw-nw texture
+- move unit on longclick ?

 ## Bugs
 - [Defect] axeman can walk on the water / ship can cross land - cannot reproduce